dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 9 Spring models

 Alas, this conjecture has three problems.
-First, if it represents the power radiated by an oscillating charge—moving, say, on a spring oscillating with frequency 𝜔—then its acceleration is ∝ 𝜔2, so the radiated power is proportional to the acceleration.
+First, if it represents the power radiated by an oscillating charge — moving, say, on a spring oscillating with frequency 𝜔 — then its acceleration is ∝ 𝜔2, so the radiated power is proportional to the acceleration.
 However, we learned from dimensional analysis (Section 5.4.3) that the power had to be proportional to the acceleration squared.
 Second, the power should depend on the amplitude of the motion, which is a length, yet the proposed power contains no such length.

 These two problems are symptoms of the third problem, that transferring the acoustic analysis to electromagnetism has made an illegal situation.
 A single changing electromagnetic charge 𝑞(𝑡) violates charge conservation: If 𝑞(𝑡) is increasing, from where would the new charge come?